Fallowfield, Ottawa: Churches

 Old Richmond Road used to follow what is now known as Steeple Hill, the current name coming from the fact that no less than four churches were located in a one kilometre stretch of road.
 These churches are, from North to South: St. Patrick's Catholic (1866), St. Barnabas Anglican (1889), St. John's Presbyterian (1886) and Fallowfield Methodist (1886).
 In 1925 the United Church was formed between the Presbyterian, Methodist and Congregationalist and St. John's Presbyterian was vacated and demolished in the 1940s.
 St. Barnabas Anglican was also demolished in the 1940s and only two churches of the original churches remain today.

 Public transit

-The community is served by OC Transpo bus route 283 with the only stop located at the intersection of Steeple Hill and Fallowfield.
-The morning direction is located on the south side of Fallowfield (stop #0870) and the afternoon direction is located on the north side of Fallowfield (stop #2227).
+The village is within 2 kilometres of an interchange with Highway 416 at Fallowfield Road.

+As of 2024, the community is served by two OC Transpo routes.
+Route 110 offers all-day service on weekdays and limited service on weekends, connecting the community to Innovation station in Kanata and Fallowfield station in Barrhaven.
+Route 283 offers 6 trips towards Tunney's Pasture station in the morning peak and 4 trips towards Richmond in the afternoon peak on weekdays, with some trips also serving Munster Hamlet and Stittsville.